 When I started my process of addiction recovery, my life was focused around the absence of pain.
-If only I could stop feeling this way... but how?
+If only I could stop feeling this way … but how?
 I knew I wanted to stop using drugs and alcohol, but I had no idea how to make this happen.
-I tried ten other times until on time number eleven, things started to fall into place.
-That was nearly twenty years ago.
+I tried ten other times until, on time number eleven, things started to fall into place.
+That was more than twenty years ago.
 There were many relapses that I turned into learning experiences.
-That accumulated knowledge of what worked and what did not work for me was eventually translated into a program of long lasting recovery.
-Recovery is a marathon not a sprint.
-While not welcomed, relapses shouldn’t be treated as a dead end.
-They are an opportunity for self examination and course correction.
+That accumulated knowledge of what worked and what did not work for me was eventually translated into a program of long-lasting recovery.
+Recovery is a marathon, not a sprint.
+While not welcomed, relapses, slips, and setbacks shouldn’t be treated as a dead end.
+They are an opportunity for self-examination and course correction.

 Statistically, we are at highest risk for overdose death when we have had periods of abstinence.